OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 * Know what content is on their devices and in accounts linked to their devices and understand how this could put them at risk.
 * Are able to make informed decisions around what best practice to use based on their own risk profile
-* Understand how to encrypt their computer and whether their phone needs encryption turned on or whether it comes with encryption as standard
+* Understand how to encrypt their computer and how to tell that their phone has been encrypted
 * Better understand how mobile phones and mobile phone providers operate

 </div>